 Bob Elliott, of the Canadian Baseball Network has also allowed my writings to appear on his site, a site dedicated to giving the Canadian baseball scene a voice if its own.

 Now onto the Vancouver Canadians, the minor league affiliate of the Oakland Athletics.

 I have been in contact, with them, specifically, the new GM Jason Takefman, for approximately three years now.
 His words of encouragement are ones that I will always remember.
 Recently, Mr. Takefman introduced me to Assistant GM, Mr. Rob Fai.

 Mr. Fai hosts Canadians Game Day on TEAM1040.

-I was invited onto their show to talk a little baseball.
+I was invited onto their show to talk a little baseball, they gave me a special made label pin from Pincious, to have a memory of the moment.
 Admittedly, I was somewhat nervous, being my first time on the radio, however the Canadians said some real nice things about myself and my site.
 It was a great experience and I can’t thank you enough for the chance.

 Originally I was talking about the Canadian Baseball Hall of Fame.